nickstanley574/nickstanley574.github.io/_drafts/lists-and-loops.md

 ## Hello World.

-Yep the `hello world`
+Yep good old `hello world` cliché

+My name is Nicholas Stanley

-* DePaul University - Bachelors in Computer Science in 2016
+* I graduated from DePaul University with a Bachelors Degree in Computer Science in 2016
-* DePaul University - Master in Software Engineering in 2019
+* I also graduated from DePaul with a Master in Software Engineering in 2019
 * During my master program I was in the Graduate Assistant program has a Tutor.
 * I am currently working at Backstop solutions as a Senior DevOps Engineer leading a team of 4.
-I have been at backstop for about a year and a have now.
-* Before Backstop I worked a Discovery Education for 4 years as a System/DevOps Engineer.

 ## Overview and Goals

 * A quick list review